Ancient Rhodes - a Brief History Part 1:

 Economic prosperity was followed in the arts as well.
 Ceramics was one of the most common artifacts of the time, and typical Rhodian ceramic vessels are still discovered on all Mediterranean shores.

 Another chapter in the history of Rhodes started with the Persian invasion.
-They captured the island prior to 480 BC.
+They captured the island before 480 BC.
 The Rhodians were made to fight for them against other Greeks but this did not last long, as the Persians were defeated by Athenian troops in 478 BC.
 Rhodes then joined the Athenian League.

 When Athens went to war against Sparta in 431 BC, there are two accounts to the story: